-The Audit Committee is composed solely of members who satisfy the applicable independence and other requirements of the SEC and the NASDAQ for Audit Committees and each of whom is an "audit committee financial expert" as defined by the SEC and who meet the additional criteria for independence of audit committee members set forth in Rule 10A-3(b)(1) under the Exchange Act.
+The Audit Committee is composed solely of members who satisfy the applicable independence and other requirements of the SEC and the NASDAQ for Audit Committees and each of whom meet the additional criteria for independence of audit committee members set forth in Rule 10A-3(b)(1) under the Exchange Act.
+Each of Mr. Rafferty and Ms. Miller is an "audit committee financial expert" as defined by the SEC.
 The Audit Committee has adopted a written charter that among other things, specifies the scope of its rights and responsibilities.
 The charter is available on our website at www.triumphbancorp.com.
-Our Audit Committee met nine times during 2016.
+Our Audit Committee met nine times during 2017.

 Compensation Committee.
-Our Compensation Committee is composed of Derek R. McClain (chair), Charles A. Anderson, Richard Davis, Robert Dobrient, Justin N. Trail and Frederick P. Perpall.
-Mr. Perpall joined the Board of Directors of the Company effective October 24, 2016 and was subsequently nominated to serve as a member of the Compensation Committee in January 2017.
-Following the Annual Meeting, Charles A. Anderson will serve as chairman of the Compensation Committee.
+Our Compensation Committee is composed of, Charles A. Anderson (chair), Richard Davis, Robert Dobrient, Justin N. Trail and Frederick P. Perpall.
+The Board of Directors appointed Mr. Anderson as chairman of the Committee on July 11, 2017, filling the vacant chair seat left by Mr. McClain.
 The Compensation Committee is responsible for discharging the Board of Directors' responsibilities relating to compensation of the executives and directors.

 Among other things, the Compensation Committee: